Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Beyond SEMA: Estimands and Conceptual Foundations

 { Figure 3 focuses on direct transportability of unadjusted indirect comparisons of \(\Delta_{BC}\); population invariance of marginal estimands may arise either from the absence of effect modification or, in special cases, from structural properties of the estimand (e.g., collapsibility on a compatible scale).
 When these conditions are not met, the issue is not merely failed transportability but the absence of a single marginal estimand shared across studies, and unadjusted NMAs combine population-dependent effects rather than identifying a common marginal estimand. }

 \textbf{Figure 4.} Framework for Selecting PAIC Methods and Assessing Transportability of Treatment Effects Under Estimand Choice, Collapsibility, and SEMA

 { Even when the SEMA holds, direct transportability of \(\Delta_{BC}\) across populations depends on the target estimand (conditional vs marginal), the collapsibility of the effect measure, and alignment between the scale of effect modification and the effect measure.
-For commonly used non-collapsible marginal measures (e.g., hazard ratios), MAIC and STC estimates are generally valid only in the comparator population.
-ML-NMR may support conditional transport to relevant target populations, but this relies on additional modeling assumptions and does not, in general, guarantee direct transportability of marginal effects. }
+For commonly used non-collapsible marginal measures (e.g., hazard ratios), MAIC and STC estimates are generally valid only in the comparator population, provided the underlying assumptions are met.
+ML-NMR may support conditional transport to relevant target populations, but this relies on additional modeling assumptions and does not, in general, guarantee direct transportability. }

 \hypertarget{illustrative-examples-of-two-step-transportability-in-maicsstcs}{